 Wonderful walks in December – round the nativity scenes

-December might be one of the coolest months of the year, but it’s still easily walk enough to be out and about exploring the city.
+December might be one of the coolest months of the year, but it’s still easily warm enough to be out and about exploring the city.
 Our Malaga walking tour suggestion for December also has a Christmas theme.
 This month, visit the city’s nativity scenes (known as belenes in Spanish), stunning works of handicraft and skill.
 They depict the Christmas Story through miniature figures and models (often working) with intricate detail.

 The tourist office publishes a ruta de los belenes (nativity scene route) that pinpoints them on a map.
 You’re spoilt for choice in style and scope with the smallest taking up little more than a large table and the largest filling an entire hall.
 See our recommendations for the best nativity scenes in Malaga.